stack-rs/rattan/README.md

   <a href="https://github.com/stack-rs/rattan/actions/workflows/build.yml"><img alt="CI" src="https://github.com/stack-rs/rattan/actions/workflows/build.yml/badge.svg"></a>
 </div>

-**Rattan** is a fast and extensible Internet path emulator framework.
+**Rattan** is a extensible and scalable Internet path emulator framework.

 We provide a simple and easy-to-use API to create and manage network emulations.
 Rattan is designed to be used in a wide range of scenarios, from testing network applications to debugging complex network performance issues.